rehazler/DiceRoller/README.md

 Integrated URL customization
 --  dicehex - hexcode - sets the dice’s body colour.

---  labelhex - hexcode - set’s the number’s colour.
+--  labelhex - hexcode - sets the number’s colour.

 --  transparency - number 0-1 - set’s an opacity on the dice.